 Hideo Kojima: NUKES ARE VEDDY, VEDDY BAD.
 GRRR NUKES.

-The first Left Behind video game is painfully tract-y to the point of crippling some otherwise interesting gameplay ideas.
-Most every unit on your side is assigned a name and history complete with conversion story about how finding Jesus fixed their life.
+In the first Left Behind, most every unit on your side is assigned a name and history complete with conversion story about how finding Jesus fixed their life.
 Neutral (and borderline hostile) units can be recruited by evangelizing at them, while the evil recruiters are (white) rap artists (because secular media are evil and will take you away from God).
 Every mission is even followed by an explicit tract on some right-wing evangelical Christian bugaboo that has nothing to do with the game, like why evolution is evil and wrong, or how archaeology is proving the Bible 100% accurate.

 The online flash series Broken Saints is deeply immersed in Author Tract, all taken Brooke Burgess' new-found (as of the original writing) philosophical outlook on life.
 He also makes no secret of his political views, particularly as regards the relationship between the U.S. and Iraq post-Gulf War I. One of the main protagonists is an Iraqi 'freedom fighter' who is struggling to balance his desire for justice against the Western invaders and the peaceful teachings of his religion.
 It is worth noting that the series was well under way before 9/11, and was almost completed before the second Gulf War.